For students who received a notice of investigation letter from an investigator.

 What if my criminal charge is still pending in court and there is a trial date set?

-Is there someone who could help me prepare for my meeting with the judicial administrator?
+Is there someone who could help me prepare for my meeting with the investigator?

-Yes, there are several resources are available, including the Student Judicial Procedure, the University Ombudsperson, or a private attorney may be an option (however you may be charged a fee for attorney services).
-If criminal charges are pending, it is strongly recommended that you consult with an attorney prior to your meeting with the judicial administrator.
+Yes, there are several resources are available, including the Accountability Procedure, the University Ombudsperson, or a private attorney may be an option (you are personally responsible for paying any fees for attorney services).
+If criminal charges are pending, it is strongly recommended that you consult with an attorney prior to your meeting with the investigator.

-Will the process be over once I meet with the judicial administrator?
+Will the process be over once I meet with the investigator?

 That depends.
 There are several directions that your case may follow

 a.
-The judicial administrator may conclude the investigation with the following outcomes:
+The investigator may conclude the investigation with the following outcomes:

 - You are responsible for violating University Policy(ies) and sanction(s) are imposed.
-[You must complete the sanction(s) before the case is closed.]
+You must complete the sanction(s) before the case is closed.
+You may appeal the outcome to the Vice President for Student Life or to the Office of the Provost, depending on the sanction(s) you receive.

-For a visual representation of the Student Judicial Procedure, please see the University of Iowa Student Judicial Flowchart.
+For a visual representation of the Accountability Procedure, please see the University of Iowa Accountability Procedure Flowchart.

-What if I do not like the decision made by the judicial administrator after our meeting?
+What if I do not like the decision made by the investigator after our meeting?

-You can ask for further review.
-When a judicial administrator finds you have violated the Code of Student Life, you have the opportunity to appeal the outcome by submitting a petition requesting the Office of the Vice President for Student Life (for non-suspension sanctions) or the Office of the Provost (for suspension or expulsion sanctions) to review the decision.
-Ordinarily, no meeting occurs during the appeal process; the Office of the Vice President for Student Life or the Office of the Provost will review the file and read the appeal petition you submit before issuing a final decision letter.
-For more information about the appeal process, refer to section 15 of the Student Judicial Procedure.
+When an investigator finds you have violated the Code of Student Life, you have the opportunity to appeal the outcome by submitting a statement requesting the Vice President for Student Life (for non-suspension or expulsion sanctions) or the Office of the Provost (for suspension or expulsion sanctions) to review the decision.
+Ordinarily, no meeting occurs during the appeal process; the Vice President for Student Life or the Office of the Provost will review the record and read the appeal petition you submit before issuing a final decision letter.
+For more information about the appeal process, refer to section 13 of the Accountability Procedure.

 What are the chances I will be suspended from the University?